Advertising: New media approaches

 A new advertising approach is known as advanced advertising, which is data-driven advertising, using large quantities of data, precise measuring tools and precise targeting.
-Advanced advertising also makes it easier for companies which sell ad-space to attribute customer purchases to the ads they display or broadcast.
+Advanced advertising also makes it easier for companies which sell ad space to attribute customer purchases to the ads they display or broadcast.

 Increasingly, other media are overtaking many of the "traditional" media such as television, radio and newspaper because of a shift toward the usage of the Internet for news and music as well as devices like digital video recorders (DVRs) such as TiVo.

 Online advertising began with unsolicited bulk e-mail advertising known as "e-mail spam".
 Spam has been a problem for e-mail users since 1978.
 As new online communication channels became available, advertising followed.
 The first banner ad appeared on the World Wide Web in 1994.
 Prices of Web-based advertising space are dependent on the "relevance" of the surrounding web content and the traffic that the website receives.

 In online display advertising, display ads generate awareness quickly.
 Unlike search, which requires someone to be aware of a need, display advertising can drive awareness of something new and without previous knowledge.
 Display works well for direct response.
-Display is not only used for generating awareness, it's used for direct response campaigns that link to a landing page with a clear 'call to action'.
+The display is not only used for generating awareness, it is used for direct response campaigns that link to a landing page with a clear 'call to action'.

 As the mobile phone became a new mass medium in 1998 when the first paid downloadable content appeared on mobile phones in Finland, mobile advertising followed, also first launched in Finland in 2000.
 By 2007 the value of mobile advertising had reached $2 billion and providers such as Admob delivered billions of mobile ads.